 Ground source heat pumps can provide space heating, cooling, and hot water for a home or business through the one system.
 There is a thermostat located indoors and to switch from one mode to another you simply adjust the thermostat.

 How do they work?

-Open loop systems and closed loop systems operate in similar ways.
-Closed loop systems use either an antifreeze or a water solutions which circulates through pipes made of plastic buried underground.
-Then during winter months the solution is used to collect heat from the earth and then circulate it back to the home or building.
-During warmer months the system is reversed and the solution takes the heat out of the building and redeposits in into the ground.
+Open-loop systems and closed-loop systems operate in similar ways.
+Closed-loop systems use either antifreeze or a water solution that circulates through pipes made of plastic buried underground.
+Then during winter months, the solution is used to collect heat from the earth and then circulate it back to the home or building.
+During warmer months the system is reversed and the solution takes the heat out of the building and redeposits into the ground.
 There are significant savings to be had by using this system because in the summer hot water is free.

 What are the benefits of ground source heat pumps?

 Ground source heat pumps are extremely efficient.
 They boost the efficiency of other common heating systems by about 50-70%.
 And they are about 20-40% more efficient than current air conditioning systems.
 Any system that improves efficiency will translate to energy savings for your home or business.

 Ground source heat pumps are safe for families, pets, and the environment.
 There are no exterior units because the components are buried underground.
 There are no flammable fuels, open flames, or dangerous fuel storage tanks.
 They are also very quiet, which means that there will be no disruptive noise and loud fans.